The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

 12 - Sarah Boone: inventor

-Sarah Boone was an African-American known for inventing and patenting the iron board.
+Sarah Boone was an African-American known for inventing and patenting an improved ironing board.

-Sarah was living in New Haven, Connecticut, when the U.S. Patent and Trademark Office granted her patent number 473,653 for the ironing board on April 26, 1892.
+The U.S. Patent and Trademark Office granted her patent number 473,653 for the ironing board on April 26, 1892.
+There is little evidence that she benefitted financially from her invention, but Boone's ironing board is likely the prototype for what became a household item.

 13 - Janet Emerson Bashen: inventor